Davidslv/davidslv.github.com/_posts/2026-08-18-one-year-ago-today.markdown

 I built my own pipeline to make them.
 Quire takes Markdown and turns it into a print PDF, an EPUB, a DOCX, and a web edition.
 It is becoming a SaaS.

 I started my own knowledge base for AI business context, cce.
 I wrote it in Rust, for portability and speed.
-Do I know Rust?
-Barely.
-Enough to know what was built, and why.

 I built [Filed Under No One](https://filedundernoone.uk) as a game as well.
 I did my own research, and built it in TypeScript with real game editors.
 It runs in the browser.
 You can plug in a gamepad, not just a keyboard.